How a gun used to shoot an officer went from teen to teen - NewsBreak

 “It’s absolutely concerning to us,” he said.

-Booth said ATF’s National Integration Ballistic Information Network, a software repository for bullet-casing images collected from crime scenes, linked the gun used in the Sack shooting in Cherry Hills Village to the gun used to shoot at the semi-truck driver in Aurora.How Google, Snapchat led police to teens in deadly arson
+Booth said ATF’s National Integration Ballistic Information Network, a software repository for bullet-casing images collected from crime scenes, linked the gun used in the Sack shooting in Cherry Hills Village to the gun used to shoot at the semi-truck driver in Aurora.Senate confirms Powell for 2nd term as Fed fights inflation

 Booth said the technology gives detectives a starting point for their investigation.